artemdudkin/pm2sd/README.md

 <img width=600px src="https://raw.githubusercontent.com/artemdudkin/pm2sd/main/doc/ls.png" alt="ls output">

+Also you can filter list of all services by part of its name with `pm2sd ls <name>`

 ## start

 Starts new process.
 Avaliable options: name, description, user (i.e. can be started from any user).